DoumanAsh/plogcat/README.md

     -s,  --serial <serial>               Specifies device's serial number.
     -e,  --regex <regex>...
 Makes regex against which to match log lines.
     -i,  --ignored_tag <ignored_tag>...
 List of tags to exclude from output.

+ARGS:
+    [app]  Package name or pid by which to filter logcat
 ```